joliss/broccoli-template/README.md

 {{foo}}
 ```

-this `TemplateFilter` instance will emit a file `template.js`:
+this function will emit a file `template.js`:

 ```js
 export default Ember.Handlebars.compile("{{foo}}");
 ```

-Note that if you need to support different template formats, you will
-typically create a separate `TemplateFilter` instance for each format.

 ### Options

 #### extensions (required)

-A list of file extensions that this `TemplateFilter` instance applies to.
+A list of file extensions that this template filter applies to.

 #### compileFunction